artsR/URL..Bu..tche..r/README.md

 Application is a url shortener.
 You can convert long url into short, convenient shortcut.
 Your url can be also converted into funny quote or fact about Chuck Norris.

-Basic functionality ready to use.
-Adding facilities for logged users in progress...

 ## Usage
 you can find application on [Heroku](https://urlbutcher.herokuapp.com/)